-Breakthrough research discovery to help heal chronic woundsDecember 14th, 2012 in Medical research
+Breakthrough research discovery to help heal chronic woundsDecember 14, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—The University of Queensland researchers have successfully restored wound healing in a model of diabetes paving the way for new treatments for chronic wounds.

 Dr Rodero was able to prove different subpopulations of macrophages had different, and sometimes opposing effects on wound healing.

 "Macrophages play a critical role in wound closure; however also cause the excessive inflammation, which results in defective wound healing," Dr Rodero said.

 Researchers found a macrophage subpopulation that was associated with the healing of the wound.

 These specific cells were missing in a model of diabetic wounds that could not close.

 An analysis of these subpopulations identified a group of "non-inflammatory" macrophages, which increased in proportion during normal wound healing, however was absent in delayed healing or chronic wounds.

 "This is the first time that subpopulations of macrophages from a tissue have been analysed and compared with such scrutiny," Dr Rodero said.

 "We were able to clearly identify the role of macrophages in the inflammation and repair phases, and ultimately restore the balance between these two aspects by using anti-inflammatory strategies."